Family Matters season 4

 The fourth season of Family Matters, an American family sitcom created by William Bickley and Michael Warren, premiered on ABC in the U.S. on September 18, 1992, and concluded on May 14, 1993.
-Shawn Harrison who played Waldo Faldo became part of the main cast this season.
-The character Myra Monkhouse played by Michelle Thomas debuted.
-This was the last season as part of the main cast for Jaimee Foxworth who played Judy Winslow and for Telma Hopkins who played Rachael Crawford.
+Shawn Harrison, who played Waldo Faldo, became part of the main cast this season.
+The character Myra Monkhouse, played by Michelle Thomas, debuted.
+This was the last season as part of the main cast for Jaimee Foxworth, who played Judy Winslow, and for Telma Hopkins, who played Rachel Crawford.
 John Tracy and Gary Menteer directed most of the episodes.
-Telma Hopkins doesn’t appear in as much episodes this season as she did the previous three seasons due to her getting her own sitcom.

 Synopsis

 Steve Urkel continues to be the well-intentioned, annoying nerd that still lives next door to the Winslow clan.
 Urkel continues to get himself into predicaments causing the Winslow's grief such as taking a feud with Carl to American Gladiators or causing him stress leading to health changes.
-His unrequited love for Laura is a strong as ever, but gets into his first serious relationship with Myra Monkhouse.
+His unrequited love for Laura is as strong as ever, but gets into his first serious relationship with Myra Monkhouse.